 Germans and Humor

-Speaking about the German humor itself won’t make the jokes better, but it might motivate you to learn the language.
+Speaking of the German humor itself won’t make the jokes better, but it might motivate you to learn the language.
 Why?
-Because it’s not only a difficult one, but also Germans love to use or rather misuse their language when joking.
+Because it’s not only a difficult one but also Germans love to use or rather misuse their language when joking.
 For instance, our nouns have three different genders, verbs have different forms and if you use it or pronounce it incorrectly, then you might end up saying something else that you wanted.
 This can also be assisted by a comma in an unusual spot.